KippAD/portfolio-project-2/README.md

 - Three different levels of difficulty: Easy, Normal, Hard.
 - Normal and Hard difficulties are locked by default and are unlocked if 75% of questions are answered correctly in a quiz of the preceding difficulty.
-- Upon loading the form with the correct score, the padlock is removed and the next difficulty playable.
+- Upon loading the form with the correct score, the padlock is removed and the next difficulty becomes playable.
 - The user can clear the existing name and its corresponding local data in order to revert back to the username input area.